haroldtreen/haroldtreen.github.io/_posts/2017-02-26-applying-twice-to-the-recurse-center.md

 - **Application #2:** "Yes."
 **Translation:** "You probably have a million of these to read, so I'll keep it brief."

 First application had more superfluous details.
-Second application was more understandable and to the point.
+Second application listed past positions and focuses much more succintly.

 #### **Do you have a Computer Science degree or are you seeking one?**

-I really don't think there's problems with either of these, but I love how first Harold replied to a Yes/No question with the exact geographic location of his University.
+In both I just mention my degree, but I love how first Harold also included the exact geographic location of the University.

 ### Final thoughts

 It's easy to laugh about these things now, but being rejected from RC is hard.

 In a job application, you might get rejected because of a technical shortcoming.
-In a RC application, it feels like some personal shortcoming.
+In a RC application, it feels like a personal shortcoming.

 But if you have been rejected from RC, **don't give up**.
 RC's own website states that [6% of RCers apply at least twice](https://www.recurse.com/faq#can-i-reapply-question).
 I met multiple such people during my batch - they were wonderful.